 Light-independent reactions – It also called the dark reaction or Calvin cycle.
 This reaction occurs both in the presence and absence of sunlight.

 Also, read about Light reaction And Dark reaction

 Here, in this article let us learn more about Calvin Cycle along with its stages

 The Calvin cycle is defined as the cycle of chemical reactions usually performed by plants to fix carbon from CO2 into three-carbon sugars.

-The Calvin Cycle is sometimes called the Dark Reactions, but do not be fooled by this name – the Calvin Cycle is the most active during the daylight hours when ATP and NADPH are plentiful.
-To build organic molecules, cells use raw materials provided by the light reactions:
+The Calvin Cycle is also called as the light-independent or Dark Reaction of photosynthesis, but itis the most active during the daylight hours when ATP and NADPH are abundant.
+To build organic molecules, the plant cells use raw materials provided by the light reactions:

 The Calvin Cycle requires the enzyme ribulose-1,5-bisphosphate carboxylase/oxygenase commonly called rubisco.
 The Calvin cycle generates the triose phosphates 3-phosphoglycerate (3-PGA), glyceraldehyde-3P (GAP) and dihydroxyacetone phosphate (DHAP), all of which are used to synthesize the hexose phosphates fructose-1,6-bisphosphate and fructose 6-phosphate.

 Stages of the Calvin Cycle or C3 Cycle

 The Calvin cycle reactions can be divided into three main stages: